Can I Max Out Both 403(b) and 457(b) Plans?

 Categories

-403(b) and 457(b) Plans
+403(b) vs 457(b) Plans

 One of the significant benefits of working for a state or local government is the option to enroll in a 457(b) plan.
 These plans are typically available in state governments, hospitals, and higher education.
 If you are a higher-income physician, for example, and you work in a university health system, this represents a unique opportunity that you would not find in private hospitals.
-The same applies to university faculty and staff that have maxed out their 403(b) plans and are looking at additional retirement savings opportunities.
+The same applies to university faculty and staff who have maxed out their 403(b) plans and are looking at additional retirement savings opportunities.

 You can save in a 403(b) plan, the government equivalent to a 401(k) plan in the private sector.
 But you can save the same amount in a 457(b) plan.
 So in 2023, that would be $22,500 (under age 50) in each plan or $45,000 in both!
 In the private sector, you can only save $22,500 (under 50) for 2023 across all plans.
 So you need to be very careful if you go between jobs in one calendar year and overcontribute to your 401(k) plan.
-This can often happen, but do not worry about the 457(b) plan, as the limit is not aggregated.
+This can often happen but do not worry about the 457(b) plan, as the limit is not aggregated.

 A 457(b) can only be established by a state or local government or a tax-exempt organization.
 Therefore, you will not find this unique plan and opportunity to save for retirement in the private sector.
 However, I've found that many who work in government have not heard about this plan.
 Or they believe that a pension will cover their retirement needs.

-You can either do a pre-tax version of the 457(b) plan or a Roth (if available), to which you contribute after-tax dollars.
+You can either do a pre-tax version of the 457(b) plan or a Roth (if available tax-free), to which you contribute after-tax dollars.
 What is unique about the 457(b) plan beyond not being aggregated with the 401(k) or 403(b) limits is that you can take money out of this plan after you separate from service with no 10% early withdrawal penalty.
 With 401(k) and 403(b) plans, you typically have to wait until age 59.5.

 What is a recommended strategy?